roblaing/webgames/README.md

 <a href="https://www.ecma-international.org/">ECMA</a> making its API freely available, the latest being
 <a href="https://www.ecma-international.org/ecma-262/11.0/index.html">ECMAScript 2020</a>.

-Corporate drones like to recite Andy Tanenbaum's quip <q>The nice thing about standards is that you have so many to choose from; furthermore, if you do not like any of them, you can just wait for next year's model.</q>
+Corporate drones like to recite Andy Tanenbaum's quip: <q>The nice thing about standards is that you have so many to choose from; furthermore, if you do not like any of them, you can just wait for next year's model.</q>

 For all their faults, open standards are far better than proprietary protocols.
 I've personally wasted several hours